harsh020/mach/README.md

 Mach is a high-performance execution tracking system for AI agents.
 It seamlessly intercepts and logs AI reasoning, inputs, tool calls, and outputs.
 By sitting right beside your Git repository, Mach provides a cryptographically verifiable, searchable, and structured history of *everything* your AI assistants do.

+> [!NOTE]
+> **CLI Agents Only:** Currently, Mach only supports intercepting terminal-based AI agents (like Claude Code, Aider, or Copilot CLI).
+GUI-based IDE agents (like the native Cursor or VSCode extensions) are not yet fully supported for automatic hook tracking.

 ## ✨ Core Architecture

 Mach is built for uncompromising speed, durability, and a native developer experience: